Skip to main content

 Fingerprinting Services

-Fingerprinting services for Bowling Green, Ohio residents are available through the local police department and authorized third-party providers in Wood County.
+Fingerprinting services for Bowling Green, Ohio residents are available through local police (where present) and authorized third-party providers in Wood County.
 Fingerprinting is commonly required for background checks, professional licensing, employment screening, and immigration applications.
 Contact the Bowling Green Police Department or the Wood County Sheriff's Office for scheduling, fees, and required documentation.
-The Ohio Department of Justice or state police may also process fingerprint-based background checks.
+The Ohio Attorney General or state police may also process fingerprint-based background checks.

 Frequently Asked Questions